ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 let average a b =
   (a +. b) /.
 2.0;;
 ```
-Type this into the OCaml "toplevel" (on Unix, type the command `ocaml`
+Type this into the OCaml interactive toplevel (on Unix, type the command `ocaml`
 from the shell) and you'll see this:

 ```ocamltop